ycemsubakan/reinforcethelights/papers.md

 #### Some Definitions

 * Traffic lights are used to control the traffic flow. (yes, duh)

 * Traffic light gathers road traffic information via a vehicular network.
 Traffic light somehow processes the data to obtain road traffic's state and reward.

 * Then there is a decision making process: depending on the state, the traffic light somehow chooses an action which aims to maximize a reward function.
 I don't understand how/why but the road traffic is directly linked to a state and a reward.

 * At a given intersection with multiple directions, one might need to have multiple traffic lights.
 So the action space is larger.

 * Traffic light status : an allowable color configuration?

 * the duration for which one uses a status is called a phase. the (possible?) number of phases is the number of legal statuses.

 * phases cyclically change in a fixed sequence to guide vehicles to pass the intersection. if we have a circular phase structure, we call that a cycle.

 * the sequence of phases in a cycle is fixed, but the duration of each phase is adaptive.

-* The general idea is to maximize the total number cars passing through.
+#### The general idea is to maximize the total number cars passing through.

+### 4. Some RL vulgarization

+* The Q function maps the state action pairs to a cumulative sum of future rewards.

+$$Q_\pi(s,a) $$